jfut/ganeti-rpm/doc/install-rhel.md

 ### Change the keymap: keymap

-This option specifies the keyboard mapping to be used.
+Specifies the keyboard mapping to use.
 It is only needed when using the VNC console.

 ```
 gnt-cluster modify -H kvm:keymap=ja